Recirculating Quantum Photonic Networks for Fast Deterministic Quantum Information Processing: Abstract

 \section{Abstract}

-A fundamental challenge in photonics-based deterministic quantum information processing is to realize key transformations on time scales shorter than those of detrimental decoherence and loss mechanisms.
-This challenge has been addressed through device-focused approaches that aim to increase nonlinear interactions relative to decoherence rates.
-In this work, we adopt a complementary architecture-focused approach by proposing a recirculating quantum photonic network (RQPN) that minimizes the duration of quantum information processing tasks, thereby reducing the requirements on nonlinear interaction rates.
-The RQPN consists of a network of all-to-all connected nonlinear cavities with dynamically controlled waveguide couplings, and it processes information by capturing a photonic input state, recirculating photons between the cavities, and releasing a photonic output state.
-We demonstrate the RQPN's architectural advantage through two examples: first, we show that processing all qubits simultaneously yields faster operations than single- and two-qubit decompositions of the three-qubit Toffoli gate.
-Second, we demonstrate implementations of a measurement-free correction for single-photon loss, achieving up to seven-fold speedups and significantly improved hardware efficiency relative to state-of-the-art architecture proposals.
-Our work shows that a single hardware-efficient recirculating architecture substantially reduces the temporal overhead of multi-qubit gates and quantum error correction, thereby lowering the barrier to experimental realizations of deterministic photonic quantum information processing.
+A fundamental challenge in deterministic photonic quantum information processing (QIP) is to realize key transformations on time scales shorter than those of detrimental decoherence and loss mechanisms.
+Much work has addressed this challenge through device-focused approaches that aim to increase nonlinear interactions relative to loss rates.
+In this work, we adopt a complementary architecture-focused approach that minimizes process duration by directly realizing target transformations through hardware-native multi-photon dynamics, rather than decomposing them into standard gates.
+We introduce a recirculating quantum photonic network (RQPN) in which photons are recirculated between nonlinear cavities with dynamically controlled waveguide couplings.
+We demonstrate the RQPN's architectural advantage through two examples.
+First, we show that processing all qubits simultaneously yields a shorter duration than single- and two-qubit decompositions of the three-qubit Toffoli gate.
+Second, we demonstrate implementations of measurement-free single-photon loss correction, achieving up to seven-fold speedups and substantially reduced component counts relative to state-of-the-art photonic architecture proposals.
+Our results show that direct realization of QIP tasks, exploiting hardware-native multi-photon dynamics, can enable substantial reductions in process duration.
+This relaxes the required nonlinear interaction rates, thereby lowering the barrier to experimental realization of deterministic photonic QIP.